 Notorious for playing some of the hardest men in cinema, Tom Hardy is also famous for his collection of cool moustaches.
 Whether you want a thin pencil moustache with a clean shaven face or a rugged and bushy look, he’s probably styled it.

 Other than being one of the UK’s biggest heart-throbs, Jude Law is also known for growing a stylish bit of face fuzz.
 As he possesses a relatively small and round face, the thin style seems to suit him better.
 However, he isn’t bad at rocking a thicker beard either.
 Grow out your sideburns and combine them with your tash to fully complete the Jude Law look.

-The Ultimate Guide to Moustaches
+The Ultimate Moustache Guide